jigpu/linuxwacom-wiki-archive/wiki/Dual_and_Multi-Monitor_Set_Up.md

 ` xinput list-props "Wacom Intuos4 6x9 stylus"`

+### NVIDIA binary driver

+Provided you have the latest git version, you can also use *MapToOutput* with the NVIDIA binary driver.
+In this case, the monitor must be specified with "*HEAD-0*", "*HEAD-1*", etc.

 Coordinate Transformation Matrix
 --------------------------------

-If you use the NVIDIA binary driver or are running an earlier version of xf86-input-wacom, you can manually calculate the matrix and set the property with the *xinput* tool.
+If you use the NVIDIA binary driver and are running an earlier version of xf86-input-wacom, you can manually calculate the matrix and set the property with the *xinput* tool.
 While the following may seem a little daunting if you look at the examples you'll find it is not that hard.
 The code does the matrix multiplication for you.
 You are determining the